AymaneHassani/AymaneHassani/README.md

 ### Hi there 👋
+As a dedicated student with a passion for Quantum Computing and its applications in various industries, I'm on a journey to explore the limitless possibilities of this exciting field.
+With a strong and diverse academic background, I'm equipped to contribute to the ever-evolving world of quantum technology and be a positive addition to your team.

+During my academic pursuits, I've nurtured my skills in mathematics, physics, and computer science, and my genuine interest in quantum computing has led me to embark on a quest for knowledge and innovation (Quantum Womanium, QubitbyQubit ... ).
+I've gained valuable experience through an internship in the field of superconducting qubits (Riken lab) and have expanded my expertise by delving into Quantum Error Correction and Quantum optimization algorithms.

+My journey is guided by a commitment to personal growth and a strong desire to make science available to people all over the world, especially disadvantaged individuals.
+I'm eager to connect with like-minded professionals, researchers, and experts in the field to exchange ideas, learn, and potentially collaborate on projects that push the boundaries of quantum computing.

+Let's connect, collaborate, and shape the future of quantum technology together 🤝​👋​
 <!--
 **AymaneHassani/AymaneHassani** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.